hguldal/EduStatTests/README.md

 	print(results)

 ----------
-You can also see analysis results as html file on web browser using **HtmlOutputMannWUTest** function.
+You can also see analysis results as html file on web browser using **HtmlOutput** function.
 The code below shows how to results were saved as html file format.

     from EduStatTests import *
     dataDict={